Student progress at Lutterworth College is led by a team of Progress and Academic Leaders (PALs).

 Charlotte BennettDeputy Head of Sixth Form

 'In my role supporting Sixth Form, I, in part, work with students on very clearly defined interpretations of achievement, in light of their proximity to their examinations.
 My philosophy of the need to go not 'under' or 'over' but 'through' instils in students the qualities of resilience, determination and hard work required to meet the parameters of the formal examinations they face.
+This may be supported through work with a whole cohort or individual academic intervention.
 However, I also very much believe in and seek to celebrate a more holistic perspective of achievement; students can achieve in so many different ways - through improvement, personal growth, outstanding attainment - and I take great pleasure in helping students to see the value of all of these in making progress in their learning.'

 An important part of the work undertaken by the PAL team is the mentoring programme, which takes place between year group PALs and selected students.
 Each term, each year group PAL (and the Deputy Head of Sixth Form) will work with a specific cohort of students, in addition to their work with their wider year groups, to develop organisational and subject-specific skills, and improve learning outcomes.

 The programme has been met with real enthusiasm from students and parents alike.
 The short video below, which features previous mentees, gives an insight into the work associated with the mentoring programme, and how much students love to be a part of it!